-During the late 19th and early 20th century, the District continued to develop public space regulations to protect long vistas along District streets, encouraged architectural variety, and required landscaped areas that create a "parkway" character.
+During the late 19th and early 20th century, the District continued to develop plans to extend public parking into new areas of the city and public space regulations to protect long vistas along District streets, encouraged architectural variety, and required landscaped areas that create a "parkway" character.
 Today these regulations cover everything from the width of travel lanes to sidewalk cafes.

 Public space is a broad term that includes that area within the street right-of-way and can take on many different appearances.
-Typically thought of as the publicly owned area between private property lines, it includes the roadway, tree space, sidewalk, and often what appears to be
+Typically thought of as the publicly owned area between private property lines, it includes the roadway, tree space, sidewalk, and often what appears to be front yards.